Rudolphina Menzel: Career

-She was asked by the Haganah for help in setting up a dog section (forerunner to what would become Unit Oketz).
-Dr. Menzel found that the standard breeds used for guarding, tracking and other tasks were unable to cope with the harsh climate and terrain, so she sought an alternative, turning to the local pariah dog.
+In Palestine, Menzel established the Palestine Research Institute for Canine Psychology and Training.
+She urged the Yishuv to adopt dogs as potential guards of Jewish lives and property.
+She found that the standard breeds used for guarding, tracking and other tasks were unable to cope with the harsh climate and terrain, so she sought an alternative, turning to the local pariah dog, which she bred into the Canaan Dog.